arcuri82/testing_security_development_enterprise_systems/README.md

 ### License & Copyright

-The materials herein are all (c) 2017-now [Andrea Arcuri](http://www.arcuriandrea.org) and [contributors](https://github.com/arcuri82/testing_security_development_enterprise_systems/graphs/contributors).
+The materials herein are all Copyright (c) of [Andrea Arcuri](http://www.arcuriandrea.org) and [contributors](https://github.com/arcuri82/testing_security_development_enterprise_systems/graphs/contributors).
-The material was/is produced while working at Westerdals Oslo ACT.
+The material was/is produced while working at Westerdals Oslo ACT and Høyskolen Kristiania.

 All the source code in this repository is released under [LGPL version 3 license](LICENSE).